 A 16-year-old girl and her 18-year-old boyfriend allegedly murdered her father, tried to disremember the body, and then fled Nevada in the car of victim Daniel Halseth, 45.
-Prosecutors are expected to try the younger defendant Sierra Halseth as an adult with co-defendant Anthony Guerrero.
+Prosecutors are expected to try the younger defendant Sierra Halseth as an adult with co-defendant Aaron Guerrero.

 The Las Vegas Metropolitan Police Department says it responded to a report of a burned body in a garage.
 There, they determined that this was not an accidental fire, and the victim was killed before the flames.